top of page

 What Is Oil Painting?

-Oil paints are most often used on canvas or thicker boards, but they can also be used on wood, some metals, and ceramics.
-Because these paints have an oily base, they work best when used over a primer.
+Linseed oil is the most commonly used type.
+Typically applied on canvas or thicker boards, oil paints can also be used on wood, certain metals, and ceramics.
+Due to their oily base, these paints are best used over a primer.

 How Does Acrylic Painting Work?